Skip to main content

 The IND has to make a decision within a period of 90 days.

-Apply for a EU Blue Card
+Apply for an EU Blue Card

 Dutch government immigration website